Los Angeles Rams vs. San Francisco 49ers NFL Week 10 Odds, Plays and Insights for November 15, 2021

 Home and road insights

-- At home this season, San Francisco is winless against the spread, and 0-5 overall.
+- At home this year, San Francisco is winless against the spread, and 0-5 overall.

-- This season, San Francisco has gone over the total in three of five home games.
+- In five home games this year, San Francisco has gone over the total three times.

-- Los Angeles is 5-0 overall, and 3-2 against the spread, in away games.
+- On the road, Los Angeles is 3-2 against the spread, and 5-0 overall.

 - The Rams have one win ATS (1-2) as 4-point favorites or more away from home.